 “How many are there?”

 “Quite a few, but I know a way to sneak to the cellar, where the prisoners are kept.
 All I need is someone to watch my back.
 There’s a doctor there that might be able to help you.
-Hell they might even have another arm.”
+Hell, they might even have another arm.”

-“Guess I can help then.”
+“Guess I can help them.”

-“Thank you stranger.”
+“Thank you, stranger.”

 “Kane, okay.
 I’m Mary Beth.”